Mediterranean Baked Parmesan Zucchini Fries

 Get My Favorite Recipe

-Fresh from my garden and inspired by Mediterranean shores, these baked zucchini fries are my new obsession.
+These baked zucchini fries are my new obsession, fresh from my garden and inspired by Mediterranean flavors.
 Crispy, cheesy, and oh-so-addictive!

 Ingredients for the Baked Zucchini Fries